An overview or summary of a document.

 An institutions feature-function access and allowances for Elsevier online products.

-An end user with permissions to set up and maintain feature function access and allowances at the Account level and below in the institution.
+An end user with permissions to set up and maintain feature function access and allowances at the Account level and below within the institution.

 An end user with permissions to set up and maintain feature function access and allowances at various levels within the institution.